buildah-add

 --retry-delay duration

-Duration of delay between retry attempts in case of failure when performing pull of images from registry.
+Duration of delay between retry attempts in case of failure when pulling images from registries or retrieving content from HTTPS URLs.

 Defaults to 2s.